 Feedback is the breakfast of champions.

-More and more managers within organizations are increasingly using 360 degree feedback.
+More and more managers within companies are opting for the 360-degree feedback.

-Effective implementation of the 360-degree feedback has shown a direct impact on organizations.
-This is true not only for teams but also in the work culture rising productivity levels.
+Effective implementation of the 360-degree feedback has shown a direct impact on companies.
+It is true not only for teams but also in the work culture's rising productivity levels.

 A 360-degree feedback survey offers leaders an incredible opportunity.
-Leaders can give their accurate and helpful feedback in a constructive and confidential manner.
+It allows them to give accurate and helpful feedback confidentially.

 With effective implementation, these are the following benefits of 360-degree feedback.

-Benefit One: Improves Self-Awareness As Compared To Performance Review
+Benefit 1: Improves Self-Awareness When Compared To Performance Review

 Being self-aware is to be aware of one's strengths and weaknesses.
 But most often, we need a push in the right direction.

-360 degree feedback is very useful to the employee.
-No doubt that it provides a well-rounded view of their work performance.
+360-degree feedback is highly beneficial to the employee.
+The peer direct report helps give a well-rounded view of their work performance.

-In this model, feedback isn't only given from the employee's manager.
-It is also from their peers, mentors, and managers.
-360 reviews provide a fair and more accurate picture of the employee's work ethic.
+In this model, feedback isn't collected only from the employee's manager.
+It is also gathered from other managers, peers, and clients.
+Thus, it guarantees a fair and accurate picture of the employee's work ethic.

-An integral part of performance management is regular development plan and opportunities.
+An integral part of performance management is creating regular development plans.

-This encourages individual accountability and gives employees control over their career paths.
-Taking the central role in their own development also increases the engagement of employees.
+It encourages individual accountability and control over one’s career path.
+Taking the central role in their development plan increases the engagement of employees.

-A continuous 360 evaluations help to highlight the areas where an employee is lacking.
-This creates a culture of taking responsibility and accountability.
+A continuous 360 evaluations help employees to understand their problem areas.
+That creates a culture of taking responsibility and accountability.
 The employee can perform according to the areas which need further improvement.

 Communication is the initial step to move from evaluation to improvement.

 A self-aware attitude matched with feedback creates an opportunity for communication.
-This generally begins with a talk between the reviewer and the employee surveyed.
-Here occurs the discussion about the pros and cons of the work.
+It generally begins with a talk between the reviewer and the employee surveyed.

 Now here comes the ugly part.

-With effective implementation, 360-degree feedback systems can have a significant impact.
-Not only on employee engagement but also on professional development.
+With efficient implementation, 360-degree feedback processes can have a vital impact.
+Not only on employee engagement but also in professional development.

-But, sometimes leaders start expecting way more from 360 degree feedback.
-This is one of the main reasons why the 360 feedback process fails.
-Some other reasons are:
+But, sometimes leaders start expecting way more from them.
+It is one of the main reasons why the 360 feedback process fails.
+Some other causes are:

-- Disinterested bosses: Programs that do not get due attention from bosses are ineffective.
-The leader needs to be well invested in the feedback program.
-Only then, everyone in the organization will take it seriously.
+Programs that do not get due attention from bosses are ineffective.
+The leader needs to be invested completely.
+Only then, other workers will take it seriously.

-- No follow-ups: Change doesn't happen overnight.
+Change doesn't happen overnight.
 It takes time.
-The process doesn't end after forwarding the feedback to the concerned employee.
-A significant change requires time, attention and reminders.
+The process doesn't end after forwarding the feedback to an employee.
+A significant change requires time, attention, and reminders.

-- No strengths only weaknesses: Some companies only focus on the negatives.
-And completely disregarding the positives that discovered in the feedback process.
-Always give the positives are aspects more significance in case of a feedback system.
+Some companies only focus on the negatives.
+Additionally, they disregard the positives that discovered in the feedback process.
+Always give the positives are aspects more significant in the case of a feedback system.

-But what most leaders fail to acknowledge is that these mistakes are preventable.
-And almost exclusively have to do with the implementation of the system.
+But what most leaders fail to recognize is that these mistakes are preventable.

-With adequate training, the advantages of a 360 evaluations process far outweigh the disadvantages.
+However, with proper measures, the advantages of a 360 evaluation far outweigh its disadvantages.

 Traditional Performance Feedback v/s 360 Degree Feedback

-Previously, only managers used to give feedbacks about or to an employee.
+Before, only managers used to give feedback about or to an employee.
 As a result, the evaluation of an employees' performance was rather one-sided.

-In a traditional performance feedback scenario, most of the feedback get affected by the personal judgment of the manager.
+In traditional performance feedback, feedbacks get affected by the manager's personal judgment.

-This resulted in a drastic change in the quality of the feedback received.
+It has resulted in a drastic change in the quality of the feedback received.
 Many a time deserving employees never got appreciated for their efforts.
-Also, this gave a false input to management which took decisions based on the feedback.
+Also, this gave a false input to management, which made decisions based on the feedback.

-Thus this started to affect the growth of the organization.
+Thus this started to affect the growth of the company.

-However, in 360 reviews, every person in the hierarchy of the organization becomes a part of the performance appraisal system.
+But, in 360 reviews, every employee becomes a part of the performance appraisal system.

-Also, the 360 degree feedback helps in tracking the development of an employee.
-Thereby increasing efficiency and effectiveness within an organization.
+Also, 360-degree feedback helps in tracking an employee's development, thereby boosting employee performance.
 In a sense, 360 evaluations are more valid as it is from such a varied audience.

-This became a primary reason why most of the organizations are opting for the 360 degree feedback as opposed to the more traditional feedback system.
+It became a primary reason why most companies opt for 360-degree feedback instead of the more traditional feedback system.